CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![ReactFunction](./asset/img/reactFunction.gif)
 > #### 2.
 React Native Function in onEvent Method
 > ![ReactNativeFunction](./asset/img/reactNativeFunction.gif)
-> * They are the result screens testing functions by calling _onEvent(e)_ method at the each framework.
+> * They are the result screens testing functions by calling _onEvent(e)_ method at each framework.
 > * You can create or call the functions freely inside of _onEvent(e)_ method.
-> * Just like calling alert function when clicking or pressing the button.
+> * Just like calling alert function when clicking or pressing the button from the above examples.